modxorg/Docs/en/building-sites/elements/chunks.md

 ### Modifying a Chunk Via the API

-Chunks can also be manipulated by the MODx API:
+Chunks can also be manipulated by the MODX API:

 ``` php
 <?php